-On December 12, 2019, the Company completed the Offering with OGR of 14,000,000 units of the Company ("Units") at \$0.50 per Unit for gross proceeds totaling \$7.0 million.
-Under the Offering, each Unit consists of one Common Share and one quarter of one Warrant and issue costs totaled \$59,189 Each Warrant entitles the holder to acquire for 36 months following the closing of the Offering an additional Common Share at a price of \$0.52 per Common Share.
+On December 12, 2019, the Company completed the Offering with OGR of 14,000,000 Units at \$0.50 per Unit for gross proceeds totaling \$7.0 million.
+Under the Offering, each Unit consists of one Common Share and one quarter of one Warrant and issue costs totaled \$59,189.
+Each Warrant entitles the holder to acquire for 36 months following the closing of the Offering an additional Common Share at a price of \$0.52 per Common Share.